konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

    - Current bid/ask prices and spread
    - Your model's prediction and the difference from market price
    - Buy-Only and Sell-Only opportunity values
-4. It identifies positions where the Sell-Only value is positive, indicating they should be sold
+4. It identifies positions that should be sold based on two criteria:
+   - Positions with a positive sell-only opportunity exceeding your threshold
+   - Positions where the model's prediction is below your specified sell-below threshold
 5. If auto-sell is enabled:
-   - It filters out positions with quantities less than 0.01 (Polymarket's minimum order size)
+   - It filters out positions with less than 0.01 shares (Polymarket's minimum order size)
    - It automatically executes market sell orders for the remaining valid positions
 6. For positions recommended for selling, it provides:
    - The quantity you currently own